Wings (2012 film): Sequel

-There is a sequel, but spin-off to this film called Wings: Sky Force Heroes which was released in 2014.
+There is a spin-off to this film called Wings: Sky Force Heroes which was released in 2014.
 Josh Duhamel, Hilary Duff, and Tom Skerritt reprise their roles from the film with Rob Schneider and Jesse McCartney doing different roles and they are joined by Dallas Lovato and Russell Peters.

-Another sequel titled Wings 2 (От винта 2) was released on April 15, 2021.
+A sequel titled Wings 2 (От винта 2) was released on April 15, 2021.